tesla/book-tycho/en/01-introduction/01-chapter1.md

 needs to be clearly understood that the repositories created are much larger than those including just your own features since it will capture everything from your feature down to OSGi or SWT.
-These large repositories have two consequences, first they are longer to download for your user (since there is more content), but also in versions pre eclipse 3.7 (Indigo) will result in a bigger memory footprint during the installation.
+These large repositories have two consequences, first they take  longer to download for your user (since there is more content), but also in versions pre eclipse 3.7 (Indigo) will result in a bigger memory footprint during the installation.